 Functionalities – The Training Resource Management System does all this through advanced functionalities such as automated course scheduling, resource occupancy optimization, training investment prioritization, proactive budget controlling, advanced business analytics, and training monetization & profitability

-For a more complete overview of how a TRMS complements an LMS, read David Patterson’s review for Learning Light.
+For a more complete overview of how a TRMS complements an LMS, read David Patterson’s review of Training Orchestra for Learning Light.

-An example of tech stack – TRMS, LMS, Learning Experience Platform
+An example of a learning tech stack – TRMS, LMS, and Learning Experience Platform

 In this new ecosystem, the LMS becomes a middleware, neither purely front-office nor back-office.

 - The TRMS optimizes instructor-led training processes and manages budgets and logistics on a large-scale.

 - The LMS “holds” all the e-learning content and manages assessment.

 - The Learning Experience platform curates all types of content in and outside of the LMS such as informal content, user-generated content, microlearning content… and serve as a unique front-facing platform to ensure a cohesive experience.